Senator Fetterman checked into Walter Reed Medical Center for clinical depression

 Fetterman spent two days in George Washington University Hospital and was discharged on February 10 after feeling lightheaded.
 Tests ruled out a recent stroke or seizure, according to Fetterman’s Communications Director.

-Fetterman suffered a stroke in May 2022 and underwent surgery to implant a pacemaker with a defibrillator.
+Fetterman suffered a stroke in May 2022 days before the Democratic primary and underwent surgery to implant a pacemaker with a defibrillator.
 Fetterman has said the stroke was caused by a heart condition called atrial fibrillation.

 Fetterman’s doctor acknowledged in October that Fetterman continued to “exhibit symptoms of an auditory processing disorder which can come across as hearing difficulty” but that he was recovering well from the near-fatal stroke.